Brelios/Brelios/README.md

 $ describe Atharv

-curious by default
+"curious by default"
-obsessive when interested
+"obsessive when interested"
-creative when stuck
+"creative when stuck"
-practical when it matters
+"practical when it matters"
-always learning, building, exploring
+"always learning, building, exploring"

-Builder.
+"Builder.
 Breaker.
-Learner.
+Learner."
-Not here to follow the path — here to find one.
+"Not here to follow the path — here to find one."

 name:       "Atharv Thakare"
 role:       "CS Undergrad → Interested in Cloud / Software Engineering"